KiraaDev/ReactTS-Boilerplate/README.md

-# ReactTS Boiler Plate by KiraaDev
+# ReactTS Boilerplate by KiraaDev

 This template provides a basic setup for React using [Vite](https://vitejs.dev/).
 It is designed to help developers get started quickly with a fast and modern development environment.